 Arlo Pricing

-You can buy several different models in several different kits from Arlo.
-From the Arlo Essential to the Arlo Ultra — you can spend anywhere between $40 and $300 on a single camera.
+Arlo offers several models across a range of price points and kit configurations.
+From the Arlo Essential to the Arlo Ultra 2, you can spend anywhere between $50 and $300 on a single camera.
 Arlo certainly isn’t the cheapest camera option out there, but then again, you tend to get what you pay for when it comes to home security products.

 Arlo has a range of cameras suitable for apartments to houses.

-If you can afford it, Arlo is one of the best home security cameras in the game.
-Note that Arlo has optional subscriptions that start at $7.99 per camera or $17.99 for unlimited cameras.
-It unlocks 60 day video history and smart features like person and audio detection.
-There’s also a premium plan that includes professional monitoring for $24.99.
+If you can afford it, Arlo is one of the best home security cameras available.
+Arlo offers optional subscriptions starting at $7.99 per month for a single camera or $17.99 per month for unlimited cameras, unlocking 30-day video history and smart features like person, vehicle, and package detection.
+A premium plan with professional monitoring is available for $24.99 per month.
 Here’s a look at Arlo’s prices and fees.

 Arlo Camera Options